ericmbf/fullStackWebDeveloperProject1/README.md

 This repository is about the first project from Udacity Full Stack Development nanodegree.
 This implements a class called Movie, that build an object necessary to using the fresh_tomatoes.py.
 This program create dynamically a web page using a list of Movies as input.

+## Features

+- A tooltip was insert to demostrate the storyline movie.

 ## Getting Started